 - Have long-term plans of staying in your neighborhood

-Leasing solar panel means that a third-party owns the equipment and you reap the rewards of green energy.
-All the while cutting down on your energy costs.
+Leasing solar panels means that a third-party owns the equipment and you reap the rewards of green energy, all the while cutting down on your energy costs.
 Whether you own or rent a house, here are a few reasons why leasing solar panels might be better than buying solar panels:

 - You’re interested in saving energy rather than cost cutting

 - You want to avoid payments of repairs and maintenance of solar panels

 - Want to go green immediately without having to wait for permits (the third-party deals with all legal regulations)